 What is TLS VPN?

-TLS is a VPN protocol that replaced the existing Secure Sockets Layer (SSL) protocol in 1999.
+TLS and SSL is a VPN protocol that replaced the existing Secure Sockets Layer (SSL) protocol in 1999.
 SSL was the first security protocol to lock down web traffic at the Transport Layer of the OSI networking model (layer 4).
 However, hackers soon found ways to compromise SSL data encryption.
 The same has not yet happened to the TLS protocol.

 TLS has now reached version 1.3.
 Like SSL, it operates at the Transport Layer.
 This makes it useful for protecting traffic data transmitted by web browsers, Voice-over-IP apps, email clients, and messaging apps.